Awosch28/Security-Word-Challenge/README.md

 7. (Optional) Use the Verification Center if you want to expose the app to user outside of your organization, or if you want to have more than

 ## Credits:
-- I have to think Hugo0 since I used his code as a starting point.
+- I have to thank Hugo0 since I used his code as a starting point.
 You can find their version here: https://github.com/Hugo0/wordle.
+- Also thank you to Spragouu for checking my AI slop and helping me keep my sanity